coldworld22/Skillbridge/README.md

    npm --prefix backend run migrate npm --prefix backend run seed
    ```
+   Seeding is meant for development environments only and should not be executed in production.

    If `ADMIN_INITIAL_PASSWORD` or `SUPERADMIN_INITIAL_PASSWORD` are not set in
    `backend/.env`, the seed scripts will generate secure random passwords and